locomotivemtl/astro-boilerplate/src/scripts/stores/README.md

 ### Best Practices

 -   **Always call `super.connectedCallback()` and `super.disconnectedCallback()`** in your component’s lifecycle methods to ensure proper registration/unregistration.
--   Use `uid`s to uniquely identify components and interact with specific instances.
+-   Use `id`s to uniquely identify components and interact with specific instances.
 -   Take advantage of the `$componentsManager.get()` method to manage and control components centrally, especially when multiple instances of the same component type are involved.